 romantic rural landscapes, and other famous sights in

 Begin in Osaka before traveling to Nara to see the remarkable Todaiji Temple and the Nara Deer Park.
 Spend two days in the prominent city of Kyoto, where we have hand selected the best gardens and temples to enjoy Japan’s seasonal cherry blossoms.
 Visit Arashiyama, located on the outskirts of Kyoto, famous for its bamboo forest and traditional Zen landscape garden at Tenryuji Temple.
-You'll get the opportunity to observe a kimono fashion show and enjoy a green tea ceremony with an apprentice geisha (maiko).
+You'll get the opportunity to enjoy a green tea ceremony with an apprentice geisha (maiko).

 Gaze upon the iconic Mt.
 Fuji before taking a ropeway ride to see the natural scenery of Hakone and Owakudani.
 Next, enjoy a guided tour in Tokyo.
 Learn how to make sushi with a professional sushi chef, and visit Tokyo's cultural landmarks, fashionable neighborhoods, and diverse shopping districts.
-Tokyo attractions include the Shibuya Crossing, Asakusa, Tsukiji Outer Market, Imperial Palace, and Tokyo Tower.
+Tokyo attractions include the Shibuya Crossing, Tsukiji Outer Market, Asakusa Sensoji Temple, and Tokyo Skytree.

 At the Ashikaga Flower Park, bask under a stunning tunnel of wisteria flowers and see the 150 year old Great Wisteria Tree.
 Continue your journey to Nikko and visit its designated World Heritage sites.
 The Japanese have a saying: "Don’t say kekko (wonderful) without seeing Nikko."
 We will visit the main attraction of Nikko - Toshogu Shrine.
 Toshogu enshrines the founder of the Tokugawa Shogunate and is lavishly decorated with a large amount of gold leaf and countless wooden carvings of various creatures.